MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 Once built, a Runtime Environment module contains the following elements:

 - A JAR file with the whole library of APIs (``.class`` files and ``.java``), used by Application projects to compile Application code;
-- A JAR file with the aggregate set of ``kernel.api`` files, used by Kernel projects to expose APIs when building the Firmware and the Virtual Device.
+- A JAR file with the aggregate set of ``kernel.api`` files, used by Kernel projects to expose APIs when building the Firmware and the Virtual Device;
 - A ZIP file with the Javadoc of the APIs for documentation.

 The following figure shows the overall build flow: